Patagonian Crested Duck

 Food: - Aquatic invertebrates, insects, larvae, crustaceans, molluscs and some aquatic plants.

-Habitat: - Marshlands, lakes, swamps, pools, and sheltered bays by the coast.
-This is a non-migratory duck that is found in South America - Chile, Argentina, and the Falkland Islands.
+Habitat/Range: - Marshlands, lakes, swamps, pools, and sheltered bays by the coast.
+The Patagonian Crested Duck is a non-migratory duck that is found in South America - Chile, Argentina, and the Falkland Islands.
+The Andean Crested Duck is found in the Andes of South America - Peru, Bolivia to central Chile and northern Argentina.

 Breeding Season: - January to March in Andes, October to December further south.